AqueaTether® (AqT®) Technologies

 |

-The purchase of AqT™ products includes a limited license to use the AqT™ products for internal research and development but not for any commercial purposes.
-Commercial use shall include:
+The purchase of AqT® products grants a limited license for internal R&D purpose only, and not for any commercial use.
+Commercial use includes, but is not limited to:

-1. Sale, lease, license or other transfer of the material or any material derived or produced from it.
+1. The sale, lease, license or other transfer of the material or any material derived or produced from it.

-2. Sale, lease, license or other grant of rights to use this material or any material derived or produced from it.
+2. The sale, lease, license or other grant of rights to use this material or any material derived or produced from it.

-3. Use of this material to perform services for a fee for third parties, including contract research and drug screening.
+3. The use of this material to perform services for a fee for third parties, including contract research and drug screening.